 There will be guided mindfulness, loving-kindness and self-compassion practices, and the retreat will remain mostly in silence so you can deeply explore and learn as much as possible from your own experience of these.

 In addition, there will be a silent early morning practice before breakfast.
 In the evenings talks will be offered to help you relate experientially to the following day’s practices.
-You will also have at least one individual interview where you can discuss your practice, and how you are finding the retreat.
+There will be two opportunities for reflection in small groups.

 How will this retreat help to deepen self-compassion?